saucelabs/elemental-next/frontend/docs/updated-tips/22-locator-strategy/ruby.md

 title: '22: Locator Strategy'
 id: '22-locator-strategy-ruby'
 sidebar_label: Ruby
-text: 'In web design CSS (Cascading Style Sheets) is used to apply styles to the markup (HTML) on a page.
-CSS is able to do this by declaring which bits of the the markup it wants to interact with through the use of selectors.'
+text: "In web design CSS (Cascading Style Sheets) is used to apply styles to the markup (HTML) on a page.
+CSS is able to do this by declaring which bits of the the markup it wants to interact with through the use of selectors."
 number: 22
 publish_date: 2013-10-22
 last_update: